lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 Suppose dynamically allocated data is set on an output port.
 When should that memory be freed?
 A reactor cannot know when downstream reactors are done with the data.
 Lingua Franca provides utilities for managing this using reference counting.
 You can specify a destructor on a port and pass a pointer to a dynamically allocated object as illustrated in the [SetDestructor](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/SetDestructor.lf) example.

-Suppose the data structure of interest, its constructor, and its destructor are defined as follows:
+Suppose the data structure of interest, its constructor, destructor, and copy_constructor are defined as follows:

 ```c
 preamble {=